Ofra: Education

 Today there are kindergartens, elementary schools, a girls high school (Ulpana Ofra, established in 1986), a midrasha (Midreshet Shuva) and a field school (a special school for biology environmental studies).
 The field school holds a permanent exhibition of the fauna of the area and of ancient agriculture.
 Ofra also has a bird watching center, located in a reservation near the Givat Tzvi neighborhood.

 Legal status

 Status under international law

 Like all Israeli settlements in the Israeli-occupied territories, Ofra is considered illegal under international law.
 The international community considers Israeli settlements to violate the Fourth Geneva Convention's prohibition on the transfer of an occupying power's civilian population into occupied territory.
+The Israeli government disputes this on the basis of their position that the Palestinian territories are not occupied territory and as such does not accept that the Fourth Geneva Convention applies de jure, but has stated that on humanitarian issues it will govern itself de facto by its provisions, without specifying which these are.
 The position of successive Israeli governments is that all authorized settlements are entirely legal and consistent with international law.
-The Israeli government disputes this on the basis of their position that the Palestinian territories are not occupied territory and as such does not accept that the Fourth Geneva Convention applies de jure, but has stated that on humanitarian issues it will govern itself de facto by its provisions, without specifying which these are.
 This view has been rejected by the International Court of Justice, the International Committee of the Red Cross and United Nations bodies.